pxslip/db-studio/docs/reference/system/fields.md

 Field key, also used as the column name.

 `type` **Required**\
-One of the Directus types.
+One of the DB Studio types.
 This in turn controls what datatype is used for the column in the database.
 Setting the type to `alias` prevents a column from being created in the database.

 `meta`\
 Any of the optional meta values in the [field object](#the-field-object).